 The term "Gen 2 RFID Tag" (or just "Gen 2 Tag") as used in this specification refers to any RFID tag that conforms to the EPCglobal UHF Class 1 Generation 2 Air Interface, Version 1.2.0 or later [UHFC1G2], as well as any RFID tag that conforms to another air interface standard that shares the same memory map.
-The latter includes specifications currently under development within EPCglobal such as the HF Class 1 Generation 2 Air Interface.

-Bitwise addresses within Gen 2 Tag memory banks are indicated using hexadecimal numerals ending with a subscript "h"; for example, 20_h denotes bit address 20 hexadecimal (32 decimal).
+Bitwise addresses within Gen 2 Tag memory banks are indicated using hexadecimal numerals ending with a subscript "h"; for example, $20_h$ denotes bit address 20 hexadecimal (32 decimal).

-3. Overview of the Tag Data Standard
+3 Overview of the Tag Data Standard